SAP-samples/abap-cheat-sheets/27_Exceptions.md

 - If an exception is raised and ...
   - not handled, the exception text is displayed in the [short dump](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenshort_dump_glosry.htm) of the runtime error.
   - handled, the text can be retrieved using the `get_text` method as shown above.
-- As outlined in the next section, exception classes must implement one of the system interfaces for messages to use exception texts.
+- As outlined in the next section, exception classes must implement one of the system interfaces (or inherit from classes implementing them) for messages to use exception texts.

 <p align="right"><a href="#top">⬆️ back to top</a></p>